Ghost Imaging with Free Electron-Photon Pairs: Experimental setup

-Inside the TEM, transmitted electrons continue to propagate through a set of adjustable magnetic lenses, which project the electron wave function onto the detector plane, yielding a position-resolved measurement.
-To reduce the background counts from electrons which have not lost energy to the emission of a single photon, the microscope is operated in energy-filtered TEM mode.
+Inside the TEM, operated in low magnification ($510\times$) imaging mode, transmitted electrons continue to propagate through a set of adjustable magnetic lenses, which project the electron wave function onto the detector plane, yielding a position-resolved measurement.
+To reduce the background counts from electrons which have not lost energy corresponding to the emission energy of a single photon, the microscope is operated in energy-filtered TEM mode.
 A Gatan GIF 2001 energy filtering spectrometer is used to filter electrons that have lost 2-3 eV, corresponding to visible photon wavelengths of $\sim$600~nm - 400~nm.
-This filtering step effectively removes uncorrelated electrons, thereby improving the signal-to-noise ratio and allowing for the use of higher beam currents on the electron camera, which in turn reduces the overall acquisition time.
+The majority of electrons that did not emit a photon and therefore didn't lose any energy are blocked by the filter, while electrons that did emit a visible photon pass through the filter.
+This filtering step significantly improves the signal-to-noise ratio and allows for the use of higher beam currents on the electron camera, which in turn reduces the overall acquisition time.

+Finally, the electrons are detected and time-stamped using a Timepix3 (TP3)-based direct electron detector (Advascope ePix) with both temporal and spatial resolution and a high detection efficiency~\cite{poikela_timepix3_2014}, which has been retrofitted to the TV port of the electron spectrometer.
+The electron camera at the TV port is in a conjugate image plane with respect to the TEM's sample plane and the transmission mask in the photon arm.
+This configuration reminds the two-photon Gaussian thin-lens equation used to describe conventional ghost imaging~\cite{Pittman_Klyshko_Thin_lens_ghost}.
+Overall, a direct spatial mapping is obtained between the mask inserted in the photon arm and the electron camera.

+The time-of-arrival differences $\tau = t_e - t_{\gamma}$ between electron arrival time, $t_e$, and CL photon arrival time, $t_{\gamma}$, are counted and visualized in a histogram, see Fig.~\ref{fig:setup}(C).
+To obtain the normalized correlation signal, we define the temporal cross-correlation function as $g^{(2)}(\tau) = \frac{C(\tau)}{C_{bg}}$, where $C(\tau)$ are the measured coincidence counts at delay $\tau$, and $C_{bg}$ is the average background coincidence level.
+In practice, $C_{bg}$ is evaluated by averaging the coincidence counts at larger delays, typically in the interval $\tau = -200\;\mathrm{ns}$, where no physical correlations are expected and only accidental coincidences contribute.
+This procedure ensures that $g^{(2)}(\tau) = 1$ corresponds to an uncorrelated background, while deviations $g^{(2)}(\tau) > 1$ directly reveal the electron–photon coincidence signal (see Supplemental Material for more detail).